NavyaG-lab/Tech-writer/onboarding/introduction.md

  `itaipu/src/main/scala/etl/dataset/` With the name of your dataset `.scala`

-If you do through intellij it already adds the package information for you.
-(Right click on the `dataset` directory > new > `Scala Class`
+If you do through IntelliJ it already adds the package information for you.
+(Right-click on the `dataset` directory > new > `Scala Class`

 Then just paste the code there!

 Now, you need to add the dataset to the list of all SparkOps that are run by Itaipu.
-This dataset fits the catedory of "general dataset" so you add add it [**here**](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/package.scala#L23), all other lists of datasets can be found **[here](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/itaipu/Itaipu.scala#L46)**
+This dataset fits the category of "general dataset" so you add it [**here**](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/package.scala#L23), all other lists of datasets can be found **[here](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/itaipu/Itaipu.scala#L46)**

 To check if everything is right you can run:

  `sbt it:test`

-On Itaipu we have the [ItaipuSchemaSpec](https://github.com/nubank/itaipu/blob/master/src/it/scala/etl/itaipu/ItaipuSchemaSpec.scala#L35) that runs all **SparkOps** with fake data, and check if all inputs matches the expectation of Dataset.
-We can only to that due to Spark's lazy model, so we can effectively call the **definition** function with the expected **dataframes** as inputs, and check if all operation that you are doing can be done, like if the column that you're expecting from a input actually is there.
+On Itaipu we have the [ItaipuSchemaSpec](https://github.com/nubank/itaipu/blob/master/src/it/scala/etl/itaipu/ItaipuSchemaSpec.scala#L35) that runs all **SparkOps** with fake data, and check if all inputs match the expectation.
+We can only to that due to Spark's lazy model, so we can effectively call the **definition** function with the expected **dataframes** as inputs, and check if all operation that you are doing can be done, like if the column that you're expecting from an input actually is there.

-**IMPORTANT**: We just want a sample of the data, otherwise adding it to kafka and datomic would take forever, so just add thi `.sample(false, 0.002)` to the end of your definition, this you give you around 50k records.
+**IMPORTANT**: We just want a sample of the data, otherwise adding it to Kafka and datomic would take forever, so just add the `.sample(false, 0.002)` to the end of your definition, this you give you around 50k records.

 More information about creating a new dataset [HERE](https://github.com/nubank/data-infra-docs/blob/master/itaipu/workflow.md#creating-a-new-dataset) :